JonathanWilbur/preql/README.md

     - [ ] Cassandra
 - [ ] Escape strings and test strings with escape characters.
 - [ ] PreQL Log (In-database log of errors, warnings, etc.)
-- [ ] Use fully-qualified names everywhere possible, or use `USE schema` statements to select the          schema first.
 - [ ] `apiVersion` checking.
 - [ ] Data Types
   - [ ] URC (Uniform Resource Citation)